Sony suffers second box office letdown as it eyes partial spinoff

 "White House Down," which cost an estimated $150 million to produce and many millions more to promote, has only started to roll out in international markets and sold $6.8 million worth of tickets in Korea, Indonesia, Malaysia and Singapore, Sony said.

-Operating earnings at Sony's film studio increased by 40 percent, to $509 million, the company said in May, on the basis of a strong performance from a slate of films that included "The Amazing Spider-Man" and the James Bond film "Skyfall," which it shared with MGM.
+Operating earnings at Sony's film studio increased by 40 percent, to $509 million, the company said in May, on the basis of a strong performance from a slate of films that included "The Amazing Spider-Man" and the James Bond film "Skyfall," which it shared with MGM (MGMB.PK).

 Its low-budget comedy "This is the End" has generated ticket sales of $74 million in domestic theaters this summer.
 Sony is scheduled to release sequels this summer to hits "Grown Ups" and "The Smurfs," and the big-budget action film "Elysium" starring Matt Damon and Jodie Foster.